• About

 Bake for 15 minutes.
 Cool cookies on baking sheet for 5 minutes, then transfer to wire rack to cool completely.

-black bean cookies arranged on a cooling rack.
+Chocolate cookies cooling on a wire rack.

 ⏲ Expert Tips